margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for all of the ethnicities represented at camp
 * Grateful for the call of the geese in the morning
 * Grateful for the lessons learned in the shower
+* Grateful for the cooks at camp
+* Grateful for the signs on the road
+* Grateful for the construction workers
+* Grateful for my cousins in Suffolk, Whaleyville
+* Grateful to learn about Kentucky, Indiana, and the Rust Belt

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.